tweag/ormolu/CONTRIBUTING.md

 * The result of printing is parsed back again and the AST is compared to the AST obtained from the original file.
 They should match.
 * The output of printer is checked against the expected output.
-* Idempotency property is verified: formatting already formatted code results in exactly the same output.
+* Idempotence property is verified: formatting already formatted code results in exactly the same output.

 Examples can be organized in sub-directories, see the existing ones for